 - Simply and probably the most light weight option.

-- Common batteries can be swapped between low and high priority devices as required.
+- Common batteries easily swapped between low and high priority devices as required.

 - Low Set up cost.

-- You need to ensure your batteries are full charged before you leave home using a Battery Tester. / Charger.
+- You need to make sure your batteries are full charged before you leave home using a Battery Tester. / Charger.

 - How many batteries should you carry?